-Type of Type of Respiratory Disorder Device Paid by Agency Prior Authorization Required Clinical Criteria Hypoventilat ion Syndrome (cont.)
-Bi-level RAD device with the back-up rate feature No- when all the clinical criteria are met.
+Type of Type of Respiratory Device Paid Prior Disorder by Agency Authorization Required Clinical Criteria Disorder Hypoventilat ion Syndrome (cont.)
 The client meets both of these clinical criteria: A covered bi-level RAD without the back-up rate feature is being used.
 Spirometry shows an FEV1/FVC ≥ 70% and an FEV1 ≥ 50% of predicted.
-The client also meets one of these clinical criteria: An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2, shows that the client's PaCO2 worsens ≥ 7 mm Hg compared to the ABG result performed to qualify the client for the bilevel RAD without the back-up rate feature.
-OR- A facility-based PSG demonstrates oxygen saturation ≤ to 88% percent for ≥ 5 continuous minutes of nocturnal recording time (minimum recording time of 2 hours) that is not caused by obstructive upper airway events-that is, AHI less than 5 while using a bi-level RAD without the back-up rate feature.
+The client also meets one of these clinical criteria: An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2, shows that the client's PaCO2 worsens ≥ 7 mm Hg compared to the ABG result performed to qualify the client for the bilevel RAD without the back-up rate feature. -OR- A facility-based PSG demonstrates oxygen saturation ≤ to 88% percent for ≥ 5 continuous minutes of nocturnal recording time (minimum recording time of 2 hours) that is not caused by obstructive upper airway events-that is, is not caused by obstructive upper airway events-that is, AHI less than 5 while using a bi-level RAD without the back-up rate feature.